dawid-wolinski/ghg-emissions-dashboard/README.md

 About
 ===

 This is an interactive Power BI dashboard about greenhouse gas (GHG) emissions.
-It shows data by location (country/continent), year and source of emission.
+It shows total, as well as per capit and per GDP data, by location (country/continent), year and source of emission.

 All data was taken from "Our World in Data": https://github.com/owid/co2-data